Overview

 Add/Remove a node: sysctl(9)

-Explore the MIB or get node properties: sysctlmibinfo2(3) and sysctlinfo(4) - Is WebSysctl open source?
+Explore the MIB and get node properties: sysctlmibinfo2(3) and sysctlinfo(4) - Is WebSysctl open source?